Title course: Transitions, Innovation, Governance for Industrial Ecology

 This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).
-This course is obligatory AND ONLY OPEN for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).
+This course is also available as an elective to TU Delft master students, but not in 2020-2021.

 After completion of the course students:

 o understand the main theories and frameworks about sustainable innovation and socio-technical transitions as well the governance strategies thereof,